Adnuntius/android_sdk/README.md

         tools:ignore="MissingConstraints" />
 ```

-## Load Ad
+### Load Ad

 In the Activity class load the web view in the onCreate (after calling setContentView), and then
 load the ad in the onResume, this will ensure that ads are reloaded when the app is paused and resumed.

-The loadFromConfig and loadFromApi both accept a CompletionHandler.
+The loadFromConfig accepts a CompletionHandler.
 This completion handler callback
 will be called asynchronously when the ad is either loaded into the webview or not, or when an error occurs.
-Due to the
-nature of the Android webview implementation its possible to receive an onComplete() with an adCount > 0, but then
-receive a onFailure, in this case its most likely a configuration issue (your DIV id might be wrong for instance)

-### Load From Config

-A very basic api for simple ad integrations, internally utilises adn.js
+A basic api for simple ad integrations, uses adn.js internally to render the ad and fire off all the right events.

 ```java
     @Override